oneVR/VRWorldToolkit/README.md

 1. **World Debugger**

-Goes over trough your scene and checks for common issues, and makes suggestions on what to improve.
+Goes through your scene and checks for common issues, and makes suggestions on what to improve.
 Includes over 70 different tips, warnings, errors, and general messages currently!

 2. **Disable On Build**